Fibromyalgia Diagnosis: The Major Steps

 Many people who ultimately end up with a fibromyalgia diagnosis spend from five to ten years going to various doctors to get a proper diagnosis.
 It is estimated that up to 5% of the world’s population has fibromyalgia, yet many are undiagnosed, many are misdiagnosed, and many still are searching for better answers to understanding and treating the myriad of symptoms.

-The reason being that when more people are mis-diagnosed, it becomes more challenging to bring “accurate awareness” to fibromyalgia.
+The reason is that when more people are misdiagnosed, it becomes more challenging to bring “accurate awareness” to fibromyalgia.
 And this can impede the proper treatment for any other illness present.

 Another problem is self-diagnosis.
-A “self-diagnose” is often one of those well disguised scammers who will try to sell you on the latest product to “cure” your fibromyalgia.
+A “self-diagnose” is often one of those well-disguised scammers who will try to sell you the latest product to “cure” your fibromyalgia.
 Or, many times it is someone who actually self-diagnosed a long-lasting pain as fibro and “cured” it with Blue EMU or some other cream.
-Then, they set themselves up as experts on fibro and recommend or worse, sell the cream as a fibro cure!
+Then, they set themselves up as experts on fibro and recommend, or worse, sell the cream as a fibro cure!
 I’ve seen these many times and actually had them come to my Facebook pages and comment that they had a cure!
 A formal medical diagnosis is critical.

-Here at LSWF, we offer many suggestions, solutions and lifestyle support while living with the complexity of fibromyalgia and related conditions, but never false cures.
-There are many pain syndromes, but fibromyalgia itself is unique and multi system, not merely pain, and that is why proper diagnosis is essential.
+Here at LSWF, we offer many suggestions, solutions, and lifestyle support while living with the complexity of fibromyalgia and related conditions, but never false cures.
+There are many pain syndromes, but fibromyalgia itself is a unique and multi-system, not merely pain, and that is why proper diagnosis is essential.